GS-Macherechedze/Week5/README.md

 3. Key Features
 4. Ease of Use

-## Bonus: Hands-on SQL Practice (Optional):

-Hands-on SQL Practice:

-Explore Node.js database SQL interaction capabilities and writing basic SQL queries.
-Write at least three SELECT statements to retrieve data from the 5week_movies.sql database found in this repo.
+* Upload the table in a document or as a picture onto this repo.